mist-devel/mist-binaries/cores/fpga64/readme.md

 - 6581 and 8580 SID support
 - 1351 Mouse on both controller ports
 - Stereo SIDs at D420 and D500 addresses
+- C128-style turbo mode (with always ON option)
 - Pseudo stereo mode (SID 6580 on left, 8580 on right, driven by the same data)
 - 4 player interface support (up to 4 joysticks)
 - UART support (RX and TX on M,B and C pins of the User port)